Hemp Industry Opportunities: CBD Extraction

 While the first two methods are suitable for large commercial production, the olive oil method is only feasible for a smaller scale.
 The results are not as pure and therefore limit the finished products in which the CBD can be used.
 However, given the affordability, it is a common choice for at-home or small-scale extraction.

 CBD Extraction Opportunity

 The opportunities lie not only in the process of extraction but, in the extraction technology itself.
 As companies continue to grow and scale in this industry, they are eventually going to want to own more, if not all, parts of the process from hemp growing to the finished CBD product.
 This has paved the way for manufacturers of extraction equipment.

-Currently, demand far outweighs supply and as a result quality CBD oil, one of the most common forms of CBD, is priced between $0.09 to $0.17/ mg on average.
-Average price varies depending on potency with higher potencies costing less per mg.
+Currently, demand far outweighs supply, and as a result quality CBD oil, one of the most common forms of CBD, is priced between $0.09 to $0.17/ mg on average.
+The average price varies depending on potency with higher potencies costing less per mg.
 A bottle containing 300mg could cost up to $120 and a bottle containing 1500mg could cost up to $250.
 The potency desired would depend on the intended use of the oil.
 Thankfully, these prices are expected to decrease over time as more players enter the market.

 CBD extraction is just one of the many industries flourishing as a result of the national legalization of hemp and the legalization of other forms of cannabis in various states.
 Many opportunities have emerged, and we will continue to explore them in this series on hemp.